A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Introduction

 Specifically, \eqref{eq:kdv_int} is called KdV and fifth-order KdV--type equation when $j=1$ and $j=2$, respectively.
-Or more generally, our goal is to prove the stabilization results of the solutions for a time-delayed higher-order dispersive system with a strong dissipative term, namely
+More generally, we aim to prove the stabilization results of the solutions for a time-delayed higher-order dispersive system with a strong dissipative term, namely

-with $m\leq j$, $j,m\in\mathbb{N},$ and $1\leq p < 2j$.
-Here, the constant $\tau >0$ is the time delay and the coefficients are considered with the following regularity Thus, our main aim is to furnish sufficient conditions on the coefficients $\lambda, \lambda_0$ to have well-posedness of the model \eqref{11} and exponential decay estimates.
+where we often write $u_0(x)$ instead of $u_0(x,0)$ with $u_0$ the initial value\footnote{Here, we consider the following compatibility condition $u_0(x,0)=u_0(x)$.} and $j,m\in\mathbb{N}$, $m\leq j$, $1\leq p < 2j$.
+Here, the constant $\tau >0$ is the time delay and the coefficients are considered with the following regularity Thus, our main intention is to furnish sufficient conditions on the coefficients $\lambda, \lambda_0$ to have well-posedness and exponential decay estimates for the model \eqref{11}.

+It is crucial to emphasize that the initial condition $u(x, s) = u_0(x, s)$ must be taken into account, as it arises from the initial-boundary value problem for a transport equation.
+This is a classical setup, as detailed in \cite{ NPSicon06}.
+Specifically, the well-posedness of the delay differential equation \eqref{11} is studied using the following change of variable: $z(x, \rho, t) = u(x, t - \rho \tau),$ where $x \in \mathbb{R}$, $\rho \in (0, 1)$, with $t > 0$.
+Substituting this, the function $z(x, \rho, t)$ satisfies the transport equation: